Eval calls apply,

 module, which has a position, an orientation, a pen state (up or down), and a

 pen color.
-The tscheme_x
+The tscheme_x functions in

-are the implementations of these
+scheme_primitives.py are the implementations of these

 procedures, and show their parameters with a brief description of each.